andrewmhunter/fakecraft/README.md

 # Fakecraft
-A voxel sandbox game based on Minecraft
+A voxel sandbox game based on Minecraft, written in C99

 ## Dependencies